 - The incremental project must use the same technology as the existing renewable energy project

 - The incremental project must use the existing renewable energy projects connection and metering

-Ground-mounted Solar PV projects greater than 100kW must not be located on:
+Ground-mounted Solar Panel projects greater than 100kW must not be located on:

 - Canada Land Inventory Class 1 Lands for agriculture

 - Canada Land Inventory Class 2 Lands for agriculture or specialty crop areas

 Projects located on Canada Land Inventory Class 3 lands for agriculture can only be located on lands designated on the FIT Program website as Class 3 Available Lands.